boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chart-mogul.md

 ### Connect using custom attribute and dashboard parameter

-We have added support for **custom attributes and dashboard parameters** to the data source connection.
+We have added support for connecting to the data source using **custom attributes and dashboard parameters**.
 You can connect to the data source using custom attributes or dashboard parameters.

 **Custom Attribute**